fpirri/covid19/history/last/README.md

 **Do I reached an answer?**

 NO, not really.
-Maybe I just clarified the questions to ask.
+Maybe I just clarified the questions to ask:
 Why are the curves so similar?
 Why do countermeasures seem to have little influence on the times?
 Why is the descent much slower than the ascent?
 What other parameters should I look at immediately?
+What should we have done and we haven't done enough?
 But above all, what should we know about the virus that we do not yet know for sure?
-What should we have done and we haven't done enough?

 ----